Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Launcher.md

 {: .highlight}
 > It does not like Wabbajack's Downgrading routine and can cause corruption, preventing the game to launch.
+>

-1. Disable Bitdefender
+> 1. Disable Bitdefender
-1. Delete game-files\Stock game
+> 1. Delete game-files\Stock game
-1. Reinstall Wildlander from wabbajack, choosing Overwrite installation and wait for install to complete.
+> 1. Reinstall Wildlander from wabbajack, choosing Overwrite installation and wait for install to complete.
-1. you should now be able to launch.
+> 1. you should now be able to launch.

 {: .highlight}
 > It causes crashes to desktop while saving.
+>

- Recommendations: Disable Bitdefender during Wabbajack install.
+> Recommendations: Disable Bitdefender during Wabbajack install.
 Apply the following fixes after install to prevent crash on save
-1. Easy solution - Turn off Advance Threat Defense when playing Wildlander
+> 1. Easy solution - Turn off Advance Threat Defense when playing Wildlander

-OR
+>
+> Or
+>

-1. proper Solutions - Add a ADT exception for Wildlander\game-files\Stock Game\SkyrimSE.exe
+> 1. proper Solutions - Add a ADT exception for Wildlander\game-files\Stock Game\SkyrimSE.exe
-1. If you also have "Ransomware Remediation" on Add Wildlander\game-files\ModOrganizer.exe
+> 1. If you also have "Ransomware Remediation" on Add Wildlander\game-files\ModOrganizer.exe

 ---